thednp/tinymce-solid/README.md

 * *disabled*: **reactive** - toggles the `disabled` property of the editor
 * *value*: **reactive** - the actual content;
 * *initialValue*: **reactive** - the initial content value;
+* *onEditorChange*: `(content: string, editor: Editor)` - the callback you can use to update the parent state;
-* all other TinyMCE properties are non-reactive and should work as expected with the original TinyMCE React component.
+* all other TinyMCE properties are non-reactive and should work as designed for the original TinyMCE React component.

 ### Some notes